tuan188/MGCleanArchitecture/skeleton.md

-# Creating a Skeleton Project
+# Tutorial - Creating a Skeleton Project

 To create a skeleton project named MyApp, do the following steps.